 Getting to the Point: Best Apple Pencil Alternatives

 With one of these stylus options, almost any iPad user can unlock a new level of productivity.
-Whether you’re taking notes, channeling a creative side while drawing, unwinding with an adult coloring book, or something else, one of these choices should definitely help out.
+Whether you’re using an iPad note-taking app, channeling a creative side while drawing, unwinding with an adult coloring book, or something else, one of these choices should definitely help out.

 And if you’re interested in turning an iPad into a true laptop substitute, take a look at our roundup of the best keyboard cases for a number of iPad models.
 Decided you want to go with the Apple Pencil after all?
 Check out the best Apple Pencil accessories.